burtino/devops-notes/README.md

 ## Configuring your shell and Terminal

-These section is just my personal preference.
+This section is just my personal preference.
+I used to use ZSH.
+Do what you like.
+Here is how to use latest bash on Mac.

   * **Install Bash:** Mac doesn't ship with the latest version of bash you find in containers and cloud servers.
 In fact, the default shell is now zsh on Mac.
 You can easily [Install latest bash on Mac](https://www.ioannispoulakas.com/2019/03/10/how-to-install-bash-5-on-macos/)
     * On the latest version of bash you'll want to also use the latest `bash-completion@2` in homebrew.